 If you have a swimming pool in your home, you’re already at a huge advantage.
 Because yes, it’s actually possible to bring the beach to your very own backyard.

 And what could be more exciting than making your own backyard wave pool?
-But what exactly is a backyard wave pool?
-How does it work?
+But what exactly is a backyard wave pool, and how does it work?

 What Is A Backyard Wave Pool?

 You might already be familiar with wave pools that are present in some resorts or waterparks.
-This kind of pool is quite a tourist attraction because of its cool and natural-looking waves.
-No wonder why plenty of people also love playing and relaxing in wave pools.
+This kind of water feature is quite a tourist attraction because of its cool and natural-looking waves.
+No wonder plenty of people also love playing and relaxing in wave pools.

-But as mentioned, it’s risky to go to the beach nowadays because of the pandemic.
-Fortunately, you can have the ultimate wave pool experience in the safety of your own backyard pool.
+Fortunately, you can have the ultimate wave pool experience in the safety of your own backyard

 Since backyard wave pools are normally about 5 to 6 feet deep, it wouldn’t be too hard to imagine that you’re on an actual beach, enjoying the huge, powerful waves under the heat of the sun.
 See more swimming pool sizes here.

-One way to build your own backyard wave pool is to use special equipment that helps blast pressurized air to the water surface, generating waves in the swimming pool.
-Some wave pool systems also use paddles in the water to produce small, natural waves.
+One way to build your own backyard wave pool is to use special equipment that helps blast pressurized air to the water’s surface, generating waves in the swimming pool.
+Some wave generation systems also use paddles in the water to produce small, natural waves.

 Wave Pool Machine

-The wave pool machine basically creates ripple-like waves in the pool.
+The wave pool machine basically creates ripple-like waves in the swim area.
 Here’s how it works.

 Underneath the swimming pool, a high-speed fan in the pump room powerfully blasts air into a big metal pipe.
 Meanwhile, a butterfly valve located in the middle of the metal pipe blocks airflow.